9 minute read

 Details of our cost analysis

 For this analysis we consider a collection of 10k documents each with about 300 pages (this corresponds to an average of 192k tokens in each document).
 This is a good representation of a typical knowledge base in a mid-size enterprise.
-A similar analysis can be conducted for smaller and larger enterprises to obtain the numbers in Table ??.
+A similar analysis can be conducted for smaller and larger enterprises.
 We now calculate the various costs associated with model deployment, API calls, context generation, and running embedding models for the two techniques.

 We start with the Contextual Retrieval technique.
 It requires two models for the ingestion process: